ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 The FIS operates an HTTP API with these endpoints:
 1. `POST /secrets`: Accept a new file secret for deposition in the EKSS
-   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+   - Authorization requires a 2-layer token created with both the FIS public key and the Data Hub-specific private key:
-     - Token should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - The inner layer contains the file ID and is encrypted with the Data Hub's private key
-     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
-The inner token certifies that the request was indeed sent from the given Data Hub.
+     - The outer layer contains the `storage_alias` in addition to the inner layer described above, and is encrypted with FIS public key.
-     - Inner token, signed by the Data Hub private key, contains the file ID
+     - FIS decrypts the outer token layer with its private key to learn which Data Hub public key to use to decrypt the inner layer.
+The inner layer certifies that the request was indeed sent from the given Data Hub.
    - Request body must contain the associated file ID and a file secret encrypted with the GHGA central public key
    - Returns `201 CREATED`
    - Description: